-The person replied, ‘I have kept it for the evening.
-Who knows in this new city you might not get any food again so as a precaution I have kept it for dinner.’
+The second refugee replied, ‘I have kept it for the evening.
+For who knows in this unknown city you might not get any charity again, so as a precaution I have kept it for my dinner.’

 ‘And, what about you?
 You had gone out with six bananas but now you have none with you.’
 The first refugee asked the third refugee.

-‘Well I ate six and sold six and now I have money for two more meals.
+‘Well … well I ate six and sold six and now I have money for two more meals.’
+Replied the third person.

 The story conveys a smart worldly message.
-The first person ate all the bananas thinking some other Good Samaritan or God will not let him go hungry.
-The second person showed a streak of saving and cautiousness for the rainy day so he kept six for dinner and the third person had that entrepreneurial drive so he ate six and sold six.
+The first refugee ate all the bananas thinking some other Good Samaritan or God perhaps will not let him go hungry.
+The second refugee showed a streak of saving and cautiousness for the rainy day so he ate six and kept six for dinner but the third refugee had that entrepreneurial drive so he ate six and sold six.

-Introspect, what would you have done under such circumstances?
+Introspect, what would you have done under the circumstances?